arcan1s/ahriman/docs/triggers.rst

 Triggers
 ========

 The package provides ability to write custom extensions which will be run on (the most) actions, e.g. after updates.
 By default ahriman provides two types of extensions - reporting and files uploading.
-Each extension must derive from the ``Trigger`` class and implement ``run`` method
+Each extension must derive from the ``ahriman.core.triggers.Trigger`` class and implement ``run`` method

 Trigger example
 ---------------

-Lets consider example of reporting trigger (e.g. `slack <https://slack.com/>`_, which provides easy HTTP API for triggers for integrations).
+Lets consider example of reporting trigger (e.g. `slack <https://slack.com/>`_, which provides easy HTTP API for integration triggers).

 In order to post message to slack we will need a specific trigger url (something like ``https://hooks.slack.com/services/company_id/trigger_id``), channel (e.g. ``#archrepo``) and username (``repo-bot``).
-It can be retrieved from the same application instance.

-As it has been mentioned, our trigger must derive from specific class
+As it has been mentioned, our trigger must derive from specific class:

 .. code-block:: python